Need to know all the best Magic Kingdom quick service restaurants, table service restaurants, snacks, drinks, and dining experiences?

 #18.
 Storybook Treats

-Storybook Treats is the place to be if you’re looking for the seasonal specialty Dole Whips like the Peter Pan Float or the Arandelle Aqua Float.
+Storybook Treats is right next to the Friar’s Nook.
+It’s the place to be if you’re looking for the seasonal specialty treats like the Rapunzel Sundae or the Aurora Cone.
 In addition to these special treats, Storybook also makes Ice Cream Sundaes and Soft-Serve of your choice.

 #19.
 Prince Eric’s Village Market